ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-GeneDx RCV000170700 SCV000223253 uncertain significance not provided 2021-02-08 criteria provided, single submitter clinical testing Has not been previously published as pathogenic or benign to our knowledge; Reported in ClinVar as a variant of uncertain significance (ClinVar Variant ID# 190570; Landrum et al., 2016); In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; This variant is associated with the following publications: (PMID: 25650408)
+GeneDx RCV000170700 SCV000223253 uncertain significance not provided 2024-12-23 criteria provided, single submitter clinical testing In silico analysis supports that this missense variant has a deleterious effect on protein structure/function; Reported in individual(s) with neurodevelopmental disorders in published literature (PMID: 33004838); This variant is associated with the following publications: (PMID: 25650408, 33004838)

 Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV001260348 SCV001437285 likely benign not specified 2020-09-08 criteria provided, single submitter clinical testing Variant summary: ANK2 c.4016C>T (p.Pro1339Leu) results in a non-conservative amino acid change located in the Ankyrin, UPA domain (IPR040745) of the encoded protein sequence.
 Three of five in-silico tools predict a damaging effect of the variant on protein function.
 The variant allele was found at a frequency of 8.4e-05 in 251292 control chromosomes, predominantly at a frequency of 0.00018 within the Non-Finnish European subpopulation in the gnomAD database.
 The observed variant frequency within Non-Finnish European control individuals in the gnomAD database is approximately 27-fold of the estimated maximal expected allele frequency for a pathogenic variant in ANK2 causing Long QT Syndrome phenotype (6.7e-06), strongly suggesting that the variant is a benign polymorphism found primarily in populations of Non-Finnish European origin.
 To our knowledge, no occurrence of c.4016C>T in individuals affected with Long QT Syndrome and no experimental evidence demonstrating its impact on protein function have been reported.
 Two ClinVar submitters (evaluation after 2014) cite the variant as uncertain significance.
 Based on the evidence outlined above, the variant was classified as likely benign.

-Ambry Genetics RCV002354415 SCV002622214 likely benign Cardiovascular phenotype 2021-11-29 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.
+Ambry Genetics RCV002354415 SCV002622214 likely benign Cardiovascular phenotype 2021-11-29 criteria provided, single submitter clinical testing This alteration is classified as likely benign based on a combination of the following: seen in unaffected individuals, population frequency, intact protein function, lack of segregation with disease, co-occurrence, RNA analysis, in silico models, amino acid conservation, lack of disease association in case-control studies, and/or the mechanism of disease or impacted region is inconsistent with a known cause of pathogenicity.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.